OlofBlomqvist/marlowe-lsp/README.md

 ## MarloweLSP

-An experimental LSP for Cardano Marlowe smart contracts.
+An experimental LSP for Cardano Marlowe using [marlowe_rust](https://github.com/OlofBlomqvist/marlowe_rust).

 ### Requirements for building